adap/flower/examples/pytorch-federated-variational-autoencoder/README.md

 ## Install dependencies

-Install the dependencies defined in `pyproject.toml` as well as the `custom_metrics_example` package.
+Install the dependencies defined in `pyproject.toml` as well as the `fedvaeexample` package.

 ```bash
 pip install -e .